Russian Thistle Control

 Treatment

-Fortunately, Russian thistle can be controlled with pre-emergents containing either bromacil, chlorsulfuron, imazapyr, oryzalin, isoxaben, trifluralin, or pendimethalin between late April to August.
+Fortunately, Russian thistle can be controlled with pre-emergents containing either bromacil, chlorsulfuron, imazapyr, oryzalin, isoxaben, trifluralin, or pendimethalin between late April and August.
 Apply a herbicide containing one of these active ingredients before the Russian thistle begins to grow at least two to three weeks prior.

-If you missed your pre-emergent window, proceed with a post-emergent herbicide formulated with one of the active ingredient such as 2,4-D, glyphosate, triclopyr, paraquat, glufosinate, or dicamba from late June to November.
+If you missed your pre-emergent window, proceed with a post-emergent herbicide formulated with one of the active ingredients such as 2,4-D, glyphosate, triclopyr, paraquat, glufosinate, or dicamba from late June to November.
 It would be best to spray the weed when it is relatively young before it reaches 4 inches in diameter.

 Step 1: Apply Pre-Emergent Late April to August